marietteswart1711-boop/DC24-Job-Card/README.md

 To clear the flag:

 1. Open the **History** tab and tap **Upload Disposal Certificate** on the flagged job card.
-2. Fill in the disposal site's name, have them sign on screen, and attach a photo of the physical certificate handed over at the site.
+2. Fill in the disposal site's name, have them sign on screen, and attach the certificate as a **PDF** (this upload is PDF-only — a scanned or emailed copy of the certificate, not a photo).
-3. Tap **Save Certificate** — this sends a second, separate email to the office with the disposal site signature and certificate photo attached, subject line `Safe Disposal Certificate — Job Card #<job no> - <client>`.
+3. Tap **Save Certificate** — this sends a second, separate email to the office with the disposal site signature and the certificate PDF attached, subject line `Safe Disposal Certificate — Job Card #<job no> - <client>`.
 4. Once saved successfully, the job card's red flag clears and it shows "Certificate uploaded ✓".